mkhandel/Resume-Screener/README.md

 4. Set up OpenAI key

-4a. copy the template .env.example to our .env file, which we then fill with our personal information cp .env.example .env
+  a. copy the template .env.example to our .env file, which we then fill with our personal information cp .env.example .env

-4b. replace spaceholder api key with your openai key
+  b. replace spaceholder api key with your openai key

 5. Upload resumes as .txt files to example_data/ folder.
 There are already some sample resumes inside the folder.